 (Note: Windows 95, 98, and ME will not work.)

 With Windows 7 click on Start > Computer > Map Network Drive

 Depending on which network drive you wish to connect to, type in one of the following lines (only the text in bold):

 Please note: the username, and deptwebshare need to be replaced with your own specific information, and the $ sign must be added after your username if you are trying to connect to the home directory (H: drive).

 You will be prompted for a username and password.
-Your username is your Active Directory account and in the format of UIUC\ username or UOFI\ username.
+Your username is your Active Directory account and in the format of UIUC\ username (for Cooper) or UOFI\ username (for G & H drives).
 Your password is your Active Directory password.

 You can use the Mac's 'Connect to Server' function to access a network drive.
 Keeping your system up to date is very important since it may affect your access (you can do so by clicking "Software Update" from the menu or allowing updates when the system prompts you).